 Stressed out?
 Injured?
 Feeling tired?
 Want a better quality of life?
 Why not get a massage?
 By receiving regular massage you are relieving your body from the physical and mental stresses that develop during our everyday lives.
 There is no denying the power of massage...

 From Our Clients

-Aurora Sports Medicine Professionals strives to provide our clients with only the best and most qualified healthcare providers to meet your rehabilitation and medical needs.
+Aurora Sports Medicine Professionals strives to provide our clients with the best and most qualified healthcare providers.
 All of your rehabilitation, sports medicine and physiotherapy needs are under one roof.
 Our clinicians fall inside your circle of care, and referrals are made seamlessly during your recovery process.
 Our dedication to excellence in customer service, professionalism, and patient satisfaction is our top priority!

 “Absolutely fantastic team and facility!

 The safety measures now in place make me confident that I can safely visit in person.
 Stephanie is a truly amazing physiotherapist, supporting me with deep massages, ultra sound, a fancy ice machine, and an exercise plan tailored to me — and clear answers to my many questions.
 She’s also super encouraging!”